ReflectionHLE/ReflectionHLE/README.md

 For Catacomb 3-D, versions 1.00 and 1.22 should be supported.
 The source code release has been modified for the addition of 1.00.

-For The Catacomb Abyss there's currently a single executable based on the source code release, modified to be compatible with Shareware v1.13 (QA [0]).
+For The Catacomb Abyss, versions 1.13 (QA [0], Shareware) and 1.24 (rev 1)
+are supported.
+The source code release has been modified for support of v1.13.
+Furthermore, The Catacomb Armageddon v1.02 (rev 1) and The Catacomb Apocalypse v1.01 (rev 1) are supported.

 Note that these ports do not come with a copy of any game, which is required.
 As of October 25, 2014, you can download Keen Dreams, Shareware release, v1.13,